michaloblastni/harness/README.md

+# Harness 0.0.1

-# Build and run locally
+## Build and run locally

 ```
 ./gradlew bootTestRun
 ```

-# Build for Tomcat or other web server
+## Build for Tomcat or other web server

 ```
 ./gradlew bootWar
 ```

-# Build an executable jar
+## Build an executable jar

 ```
 ./gradlew bootJar
 ```

-# Build a docker image
+## Build a docker image

 ```
 ./gradlew bootBuildImage
 ```

-# Generate the liquibase master changelog from the current DB
+## Generate the liquibase master changelog from the current DB

 ```
 ./gradlew generateChangelog
 ```

-# Making the project run with Tomcat 10 from IntelliJ Ultimate
+## Making the project run with Tomcat 10 from IntelliJ Ultimate

 Assuming the project is in c:\projects\harness, edit catalina.bat of your c:\apps\apache-tomcat\